-Here is a very effective strength training program for cyclists.
-The program is based on multi joint exercises with free weights, which indicate that this program is not for beginners.
 If you are not familiar with lifting free weights, consider training the same exercises in a machine.
-Ask a fitness instructor in your training gym.
+Ask a fitness instructor in your local training gym.

-When using this strength program:
+When using this weight training program:

 • Warm up before lifting